AkiraBrahe/BTX_ExpansionPack/README.md

 - Update the CAB, as the mod uses the most recent models
 - Extract BTX_MechPack archive to the mods folder, overwriting when prompted
 - (Optional) Enable DHS Changes if you want all DHS in the engine to have 6 heatsinking.<br />To enable the mod, set "Enabled" to true in the mod.json of the mod.
-- (Optional) Enable Shell Shuffler if you want the AI to use different ammo types at random.<br />To enable the mod, remove the date part from one the two mod.son in the mod folder
+- (Optional) Enable Shell Shuffler if you want the AI to use different ammo types at random.<br />To enable the mod, remove the date part from one the two mod.json in the mod folder

 The new 'Mechs are fielded by the factions that should have them according to the lore, while the Heavy Metal crate contains one of the nine Hero 'Mechs added by the mod.
 All 'Mechs can also be added through Fell Off A Cargo Ship or a save editor.